Make every purchase count with UROKO REWARDS! Learn More

 • Vegetable oil for frying (about 3 cups)

-• Cilantro, sliced radishes, lime wedges for garnish
+• Cilantro, red onion, sliced radishes, lime wedges

 • 1 cup mayo